-\Raising children is no easy task, and it can be more daunting when you’re raising a daughter as a single dad.
-Without the emotional assistance of another partner, it can be challenging navigating the complex emotions, social situations, and changes your child goes through.
+Raising children is no easy task, and it can be more daunting when you’re raising a daughter as a single dad.
+Without the emotional assistance of another partner, it can be challenging to navigate the complex emotions, social situations, and changes your child goes through.

 While being a single dad may seem overwhelming at first, the rewards of a lifelong relationship of love and trust with your child is completely unparalleled.
 Here are a few tips for single dads: